2030428/Factory-4.0/README.md

-# Factory-4.0
+# Industry-4.0

-AR application for Android Devices
+AR application development for Android Devices

 This application has been developed for use with Samsung Galaxy Tab S7+ along with Festo Factory Machines.